jhd7130/jhd7130/README.md

 - 📫 How to reach me jhd7130@gmail.com
 - 🤙 HafaDai

-some author said
-  > recording every single moment of my life is same with making my own movie.

-so I keep records about my jouerney on blog this is [my tistory blog](https://beinghonest.tistory.com/)
+I keep records about my jouerney on blog this is [my tistory blog](https://beinghonest.tistory.com/)